R3x/easykernel/README.md

 ## Setup

+You can build your kernel image using [build_image](build_image.sh/) wrapper.

 - To install buildroot run - `./build_image.sh -s`
 - You can get a working 5.2 kernel image by `./build_image.sh -i`
-- You can also get a custom version by running `./build_image.sh -p <version>` (**WIP**) Note that this will take some time.
+- You can also get a custom version by running `./build_image.sh -p <version>` (**WIP**)

+Note that installing the kernel will take some time.
 At the end of the installation you will find in the [files/](files/) folder a bzImage

 [copy.sh](copy.sh/) allows you to copy your files into the initramfs (rootfs.cpio).
 This allows for an smooth file transfer from the host to the qemu guest.